← Back to the Academy Logout from Alpaca Access

 • Treating alpacas like horses or cattle

-Underfeeding Issues
+Underfeeding issues

-• Insufficient fiber provision
+• Insufficient fibre provision

 • Inadequate winter supplementation

-• Poor quality or moldy hay
+• Poor quality or mouldy hay

 • Insufficient feeding space causing competition

-Management Errors
+Management errors

 • Using hay nets instead of racks